songrise/AvatarCraft/readme.md

 ## Avatar Creation
 use the following command to create an avatar with text prompt.
-We test our code on A100-80G, if you encounter OOM error, please reduce the batch size.
-Note: for the first time running, it will take a while to compile the cuda operators.
+We test our code on A100-80G and RTX3090-24G, if you encounter OOM error, please reduce the batch size.
+For the prompt, our suggestion is that you provide as detailed description as possible.
+Otherwise you may not get reasonable result due to the high variance of SDS loss.

+Note: for the first time running, it will take a while to compile the CUDA operators, do not kill the process.

 ```
 python stylize.py --weights_path "ckpts/bare_smpl.pth.tar" --tgt_text "Hulk, photorealistic style" --exp_name "hulk" --batch_size 4096